 Being more precise, based on Cornell University Law School, Joint Venture is a legal organization that takes the form of partnership in which the persons jointly undertake a transaction for mutual profit.
-Which means that all parts of a deal contributes assets and share all the risks.
+This means that all parts of a deal contributes assets and share all the risks.

 Why Joint Venture?

 Joint Ventures are widely used by companies to gain entrance into foreign markets.
 Why?
 Cause if you are an airline based in the USA, it’s easier to open a route from Los Angeles to Sydney if you know someone from Syndey and conversely.
 You make an agreement with a partner from Australia.
 You consolidate your frequent fliers program.